Rei-SwitchBot/faq/en-us/Others.md

 * Please allow the SwitchBot App to access the location info on your phone settings.

 * Usually, the automation when sunrise/sunset will trigger according to the location setting, but there might be differences in different time zones even using the same location.
 For example, sunrise could be at a different time on CST/EST if the location is simply set up to be United States.

-* If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---